-The determination that all or part of the principal amount of any series of Subordinated Tier 2 Notes and Senior Notes are subject to loss absorption or as the case may be, converted or written down, is likely to be inherently unpredictable and may depend on a number of factors which may be outside of the Group's control.
+The determination that all or part of the principal amount of any series of Subordinated Tier 2 Notes and Senior Notes are subject to loss absorption, i.e., conversion or write-down, is likely to be inherently unpredictable and may depend on a number of factors which may be outside of the Group's control.
 This determination will also be made by the Resolution Authority and there may be many factors, including factors not directly related to the Group, which could result in such a determination.
-Because of this inherent uncertainty, it will be difficult to predict when, if at all, the exercise of any resolution tools may occur.
+Because of this inherent uncertainty, it will be difficult to predict when, if at all, the exercise of any resolution tool may occur.